Path of the Flood

 East Conemaugh

 East Conemaugh was Johnstown's marshaling yard for the Pennsylvania Railroad.
 Trains would get their extra engines, also known as helpers, at this location in preparation for the steep haul up the mountain.
-There were four main tracks in town, a sixteen stall roundhouse, and repairs shops.
+There were four main tracks in town, a sixteen stall roundhouse, and repair shops.
 The homes were situated back from the tracks.

 Woodvale

+The town and the woolen mill were built by the Cambria Iron Company.
+Around 60,000 yards of material was made in the mill each month.
+The Gautier Iron Works produced barbed wire.
 A street railway ran along Maple Avenue in Woodvale to Johnstown.
 This allowed the company workers to live outside of town but have easy access to travel to their jobs.
 Maple Avenue was considered one of the nicest streets in the whole Conemaugh Valley.
+One man said that the white houses reminded him of a New England town.

 Johnstown

 The population in Johnstown was approximately 10,000 people.
-The town's location is on a nearly level flood plane at the joining of two rivers, the Stony Creek and Little Conemaugh.
+The town's location is on a nearly level flood plain at the joining of two rivers, the Stony Creek and Little Conemaugh.
 There was an opera house, hotel, several large office buildings that were 5 stories tall, to name a few.
 Most people besides those who owned larges homes, lived in 2 or 3 story frame houses.
 The town was lit by electric streetlights.
 The Cambria Iron Company was the big employer in town.

 Park footer